BillKG-exe/uDIAMOND/README.md

 the orginal number of epochs as DIAMOND(1000 epochs) will take couple days.

 ## Note
-uDIAMOND is a variation of the DIAMOND model from (Diffusion for World Modeling:
+uDIAMOND is a variation of the DIAMOND model from [Diffusion for World Modeling:
-Visual Details Matter in Atari)[https://github.com/eloialonso/diamond].
+Visual Details Matter in Atari](https://github.com/eloialonso/diamond).
 The uDiamond model implements DIAMOND without noise conditioning.